Content Restriction in WordPress to Registered Users & Visitors

 Monetization: Restricting WordPress content can be a strategic approach to monetizing your website.
 By offering premium content behind a paywall or subscription model, you can generate revenue and sustain your online business.

 Membership Growth: Content restriction can incentivize users to sign up or upgrade their membership.
-By providing a glimpse of the valuable content available to registered members, you can attract new users and encourage existing ones to level up their membership status.
+By providing a glimpse of the valuable content available to registered members, you can attract new users and encourage existing members to upgrade their membership.

 Controlled Distribution: If you’re creating sensitive or proprietary content, restricting access ensures it’s only available to authorized users.
 This helps maintain confidentiality and protects intellectual property.